sigmf/SigMF/sigmf-spec.md

 **The `collection` Field**

-This field is used to indicate that this Recording is part of a SigMF Collection (described later in this document).
+The base filename of a `collection` with which this Recording is associated.
+If defined, this field indicates that this Recording is part of a SigMF Collection (described later in this document).
 It is strongly RECOMMENDED that if you are building a Collection, that each Recording referenced by that Collection use this field to associate up to the relevant `sigmf-collection` file.

+ **The `metadata_only` Field**

+Indicates the Metadata file is intentionally distributed without the Dataset.
+When defined, this field should be set to `true` indicating there is no corresponding `.sigmf-data` data file.
+This may be done when the Dataset will be generated dynamically from information in the schema, or because just the schema is sufficient for the intended application.
+A metadata only distribution is not a SigMF Recording.

+If a Compliant SigMF Recording uses this field, it MAY indicate that the Dataset was dynamically generated from the metadata.
+This field SHOULD NOT be used in conjunction the `core:dataset` field.

 ###### Non-Conforming Dataset Global Metadata Fields